 In 2013, we ran a conservaton research project for CapeNature as well as connecting with new projects and towns and re-connecting with projects and towns from 2012.

 In 2014, South Africa celebrated its 20th year of democracy and hold its fifth national quinquennial election for a new national assembly – we asked for help to capture this and more.

-In 2015 to 2017, we revisited some of our projects and towns and began to plot out our primary support areas and routes.
+In 2015 to present, we revisited some of our projects and towns and began to plot out our primary support areas and routes.